 - Road conditions: www.511virginia.org.

 - Town of Leesburg facility closures: www.leesburgva.gov/closures.

-- Town of Leesburg trash collection schedule changes: Sign up for automatic email notifications.
+- Town of Leesburg trash collection schedule changes: Sign up for automatic email or text notifications.

 - School closures: Sign up for the School Closings category on Alert Loudoun.